rhnfzl/reddit-stash/README.md

   reddit-stash:local
 ```

-**For all other usage scenarios** (Dropbox sync, Imgur API, docker-compose, special operations, etc.), refer to the examples in Option 1 above, simply replacing the image name.
+**For all other usage scenarios** (Dropbox/S3 sync, Imgur API, docker-compose, special operations, etc.), refer to the examples in Option 1 above, simply replacing the image name.

 ---